mendiolamj/cg-cloud-foundations-wiki/Kubernetes-Commands-to-run.md

 **`kubectl <what action do you want to do> <on which resource> -n <your namespace> <other options> <name of the resource>`**

+### kubectl Namespace

+Namespaces provides a mechanism for isolating groups of resources within a single cluster.
+If you don't provide a namespace, kubectl will directly use the "default" namespace for you.

+> To create a namespace use syntax - `kubectl create namespace my-namespace`

+> To list the current namespaces in a cluster using `kubectl get namespace`

+> To get pods across all namespaces use syntax - `kubectl get pods -A`